AVEVA/AVEVA-Samples/ocs_samples/basic_samples/SDS/README.md

 The SDS Client waveform samples are introductory, language-specific examples of programming against the SDS Service.
 They are intended as instructional samples only.

+There are some differences between these samples and the TimesSeries samples.
+The differences include the Type being used and some of the calls being highlighted.
+Please check out the Sample Patterns and the code to determine which sample is most appropriate for you.

+Note: The calls highlighted here which are not in the other sample are not specific to non-Time-Series data.

 Sample Pattern
 --------------